1985shree/1985shree/README.md

 ### Welcome to my github page! 👋

 I am a scientist with a PhD in Physical Chemistry and a passion in machine learning and automation.
-I have experience in programming languages (python, SQL), spectroscopic methods, data processing and interpretation of the data with various models.
+I have experience in programming, data analytics, spectroscopic methods, and interpretation of the data with various models.
 I am enthusiastic about ML/DL and their application in science, business and healthcare.
 I am currently a postdoctoral researcher in the Deaprtment of Experimental Physics at the Freie Uniersity, Berlin.
-My domain expertise is ultrafast pump-probe spectroscopy.

-Things I'm doing at present:
+Things I'm doing at present in addition to my regular research work:

-- 🔭 I’m currently working on NLP.
+- 🔭 I’m currently working on NLP and recommendation system.

-- 🌱 I’m currently learning ML engineering and SQL.
+- 🌱 I’m currently learning data engineering and MLOps engineering.

-- Programming Language: Python,  SQL

 - Libraries and tools: NumPy, SciPy, Scikit-Learn, TensorFlow, pandas, Matplotlib, Seaborn